 The College provides a relocation allowance for newly-employed full-time academic staff members if they are coming to Allentown or vicinity from out of town.
-The amount available is based on mileage according to a schedule established by the Chief Business Officer & Treasurer of the College.
+The amount available is based on mileage according to a schedule established by the Vice President of Finance/Treasurer of the College.
 Reimbursement of costs up to the maximum allowance is made on the basis of submitted expense receipts after a new faculty member arrives on campus.